keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 ### [RON: Replicated Object Notation - Victor Grishchenko](https://www.youtube.com/watch?v=0Xx9kkTMi10)

-The second technical talk to mention was Victor Grischenko's presentation where he made good arguments against overuse of JSON as an exchange format between nowadays applications.
+The second technical talk to mention was Victor Grischenko's presentation where he made arguments against overuse of JSON as an exchange format between nowadays applications.

-Some of his arguments were:
+Some of his points:

 - JSON is well readable by humans but not so as well understandable by computers
 - is bloated